A matching decoder for bivariate bicycle codes: Decoder

-Simplex-symatch is shown via solid blue curves in \cref{fig:codecappl}.
-For general BB codes, we see that it greatly improves logical error rates over symatch.
-This indicates that in general, we do not find highly correlated failures between matching subroutines.
-The exact underlying code structure that lends to this improved performance bears further investigation, but we make the following two hypotheses as to the cause of this improvement: First, we note that matching on any given symmetry will neglect some important syndrome information.
-Thus, comparing across a redundant set of matching results allows all of the syndrome data of the code to be considered more uniformly.
-Secondly, it may be that the decoder is successfully identifying borderline high-weight errors with high probability.
-It is likely that a large fraction of individual matching subroutine errors are cases where our consistency conditions among redundant matching subroutines probabilistically detect a failed matching result.
-As we increase the number of matching subroutines, the likelihood of a consistency check flagging an error due to such a case will increase.
+In general, we do not find highly correlated failures between matching subroutines.
+We make two further hypotheses as to why simplex-symatch offers improvements: First, we note that matching on any given symmetry will neglect some syndrome information.
+Redundant over-matching allows all of the syndrome data of the code to be considered more uniformly.
+Secondly, it is likely that a large fraction of individual matching subroutine failures are cases where our consistency conditions among redundant matching subroutines probabilistically detect a failed matching result.
+As we increase the number of matching subroutines, the likelihood of a consistency check flagging these errors will increase.

-In future work it will be interesting to establish the conditions under which matching on a redundant set of symmetries offers an advantage over using a minimal symmetry set.
+In future work it will be interesting to establish the conditions under which over-matching offers an advantage over using a minimal symmetry set.
 It is also worth commenting on the fact that this decoding step does not scale favorably in the number of logical qubits $k = 2K$, at least, not while using the simplex classical code with $2^{K}$ matching subroutines.
 It may be interesting to investigate if it is sufficient to use $<2^K$ redundant matchings in a smaller outer classical matcher-correcting code.
 For the codes we are considering with relatively small $n$ and $k$, we find that simplex-symatch is quite tractable.